 Why You Need A eMail Mailing List!

 The primary objective of your film website during the promotional stage is to get people to enroll in your mailing list.
 To do this, you will want to research several third-party email providers, deciding which is the best one for your needs.

 Two popular email marketing providers are MailChimp and Aweber.
 I actually used Aweber to manage our Filmmaking Stuff email for years.
 (Full disclosure, in addition to using the service, I get paid to promote Aweber.)
 Whatever service you choose, make sure that it has features which are right for you and your campaign.
 Then after selecting your preferred email management service, your next step is to actually create the registration form!

 As mentioned previously, you should only ask for the most essential information.
 In my testing, asking for anything more than a name and email dramatically diminishes opt-ins.
 Both MailChimp and Aweber make this very easy, as they allow you to customize registration forms you can embed on your website.

 Keeping your registration forms simple not only makes your website look better – it increases your chance of opt-ins too!
 It’s better to have a concise and to-the-point film website as opposed to a cluttered and disorganized site which disorientates visitors, so bear this in mind throughout the process.

-If you’re a filmmaker who largely depends on word-of-mouth for your promotion, you really strongly need to consider creating a promotional film website which can help you to take advantage of these 21st-century movie marketing tools and opportunities.
+If you’re a filmmaker who largely depends on word-of-mouth for your promotion, you really strongly need to consider creating a promotional film website that can help you take advantage of modern movie marketing tools and opportunities.

 Although you can always hire a web developer and webmaster, making these tweaks yourself will save you money, and a lot of time and hassle too.
 The WordPress platform comes with a dozens of themes which suit movies of all styles and genres, so there’s always something to help you.
 Visit our affiliate partner Bluehost and start your film website today.